batistagroup/qflux/docs/qflux/Variational_Methods/varQTE.md

 ![VarQITE](../images/Part_I/VarQITE.png)

 **Interpretation:**
-VarQITE drives the system toward the **ground state** as imaginary time increases, provided the ansatz is expressive enough.
+VarQITE drives the system toward the **ground state** as imaginary-time increases, provided the ansatz is expressive enough.
 This enables estimation of the ground-state energy by sampling the long-time behavior.

 ---